-5.2 The designated safeguarding lead (DSL)
+6.2 The designated safeguarding lead (DSL)

 The DSL is a member of the senior leadership team.
-Inclusion College's DSL is Marie Greenhalgh (Headteacher).
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Inclusion College's DSL is Liz Cooper (Headteacher).
+The DSL takes lead responsibility for child protection and wider safeguarding in the college.
+This includes online safety and understanding our filtering and monitoring processes on college devices and college networks to keep students safe online.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL will be available during college hours for staff to discuss any safeguarding concerns.

-The DSL can be contacted on their Inclusion email address and work phone outside of school hours.
+The DSL can be contacted on their Inclusion email address and work phone outside of college hours.
 If they cannot be contacted, out of hours social care should be contacted on 0300 555 1373.